tmbuza/iMAP/README.md

 <br>

 # QIIME2: Sequence Processing and Classification
-* Must install iMAP repo first which will automatically create a working dictory named **iMAP**.
+* Must install iMAP repo first which will automatically create a directory named **iMAP**.
 * Requires a QIIME2 trained classifer.
 Default: Greengenes 515-806 conservative fragments
 * You can train your own classifier using the [q2-feature-classifier](https://github.com/qiime2/q2-feature-classifier).
 * Classifier: Naive Bayes classifiers trained on GreenGenes or SILVA database with 99% OTUs.